lix-project/lix/doc/manual/src/package-management/ssh-substituter.md

 # Serving a Nix store via SSH

-You can tell Nix to automatically fetch needed binaries from a remote Nix store via SSH.
+You can tell Lix to automatically fetch needed binaries from a remote Nix store via SSH.
 For example, the following installs Firefox, automatically fetching any store paths in Firefox’s closure if they are available on the server `avalon`: